● Fotonow CIC

 Describe what you hope your Collective will achieve

 The Collective would like to support young people and those they work with to build new connections and networks, to share information and skills to enable confidence to engage with new activities.
 We will encourage young people from Plymouth City Council Youth Justice Services to try out Fotonow’s creative media workshops and other planned Plymouth Arts Cinema screen activities via a Connector, who will mediate and support young people to settle into a new space, activity or group.
+We are carefully considering the activities and approaches we take with the group, as we capture the voices of young people and seek out a range of opportunities to get involved in.

 The ‘Connectors’ will play a key role in this project: building relationships with Fotonow and PAC staff and gaining knowledge before introducing the young person(s).
 This process will also support skills and knowledge exchange between professionals from different sectors and might identify some barriers to participation in cultural opportunities.
 As a collective we understand that professionals across the sectors often struggle with resources to make the time to build new connections and reach out to new groups and opportunities, which can result in gaps in mutual knowledge and confidence.